 The most notorious of the federal tax forms is probably IRS Form 1040, the longest of the federal income tax forms.
 Some people can get away with filing the shorter versions of the 1040, the 1040EZ and the 1040A.
 However, if you want to itemize your deductions you’ll need to fill out the original 1040.
 You should also use the long 1040 if you have substantial income from investments or self-employment income.

 What about non-federal taxes, you ask?
 Finding state tax forms is as easy as a quick web search.
 The tax collecting agency in your state will have forms and guidance on its website.
 Even if your state doesn’t have an income tax (lucky you!) you should make sure you don’t owe property taxes, capital gains taxes or other state taxes.
 The same goes for local taxes.
 If you live and work in two different states you’ll need to take that into account at tax time.
 You may need to file a nonresident return in the state where you work.

 Avoiding Tax Season Frustration

 If the idea of wrestling with a bunch of Internal Revenue Service forms makes you want to tear your hair out you can always seek help.
 A tax accountant can take over the job of filling out your taxes for you, but you’ll still need to provide him or her with the necessary information and documentation.
-Or, if you’ve been doing your taxes by hand, consider splurging on some tax preparation software that can make the process easier for you.
+Or, if you’ve been doing your taxes by hand, consider splurging on some tax preparation software (like TurboTax or H&R Block) that can make the process easier for you.

 The biggest change that can decrease the stress of doing your taxes is to start earlier.
 No, we don’t mean filling out your name and address on your 1040 form in February and then waiting until the second week in April to do the rest.
 We mean actually starting (and finishing) early.